-As a general proposition, in the event that Congress and the Treasury/IRS determine not to interdict duplicate benefits FTC arbitrage transactions in their entirety, it becomes difficult to articulate a convincing policy rationale for curbing U.S lender transactions since it should not make a difference from the perspective of the U.S. fisc or the U.S. participant whether the investment vehicle holds debt instruments issued by the non-U.S. participant (or its affiliates) or by third parties.
-In both cases, the principal issue is whether it is problematic that the U.S. participant is "voluntarily" choosing to make an investment utilizing a structure that incurs a foreign income tax,173 and if that choice is not considered problematic where the assets are third-party debt instruments it is not evident why it should be problematic when the assets are debt instruments of the non-U.S. participant (or its affiliates).174
+As a general proposition, in the event that Congress and the Treasury/IRS determine not to interdict duplicate benefits FTC arbitrage transactions in their entirety, it becomes difficult to articulate a convincing policy rationale for preventing U.S lender transactions since it should not make a difference from the perspective of the U.S. fisc or the U.S. participant whether the investment vehicle holds debt instruments issued by the non-U.S. participant (or its affiliate) or by third parties.
+In both cases, the principal issue is whether it is problematic that the U.S. participant is voluntarily choosing to make an investment utilizing a